(Back to the Crossroads Search main page)

 National Children's Study (U.S. Department of Health and Human Services and U.S. Environmental Protection Agency)

 "The National Children's Study will examine the effects of environmental influences on the health and development of more than 100,000 children across the United States, following them from before birth until age 21."
 The idea of "environmental" influences is broadly defined and includes biological and chemical factors, physical surroundings, social factors, behavioral influences and outcomes, genetics, cultural and family influences and differences, and geographic location.
-The pilot for the study began in 2009, with the full study to begin at pilot centers in 2010 and Wave 1 of the full study to begin in 2011.
-The first preliminary pilot results will be available in 2011, with the full data set for pregnancy outcomes to be available in 2017.
-The study is a collaboration between several institutes and centers within the U.S. Department of Health and Human Services and the U.S. Environmental Protection Agency.
+The NCS Pilot Study began in 2009, testing methods and procedures planned for use in a larger Main Study.
+When recruitment ended in July 2013, the Vanguard Study had enrolled approximately 5,000 children in 40 locations across the country.
+Due to budget constraints in the following years, the NCS ended in 2014.
+However, researchers can register to access the NCS Vanguard (Pilot) Study from this site.

 National Data Archive on Child Abuse and Neglect (NDACAN) (Cornell University)